 The actual delivering of the invitations is so fun to see in its ridiculousness.
 It is like witnessing some sort of sneaky illegal trade in the school patio, where the parents are trying hard to hand out the invitations without the other ones noticing.

 Celebrating your child’s birthday in the Netherlands: The child will remember the birthday

 I understand that there may be space and financial constraints to having big parties and maybe a middle ground can be found but I think the Dutch in their classic practicality could maybe be exaggerating just a little bit?
 I remember my mom spending hours crafting little boxes which she then painted brown to look like chocolate ice pops and then filled with candy to give as favors at the end of one of my brother’s birthday parties.
 I remember the actual smell of the paint she used to paint them.
 I remember the love that went into creating them.

 At our childhood birthday parties, there was always cake, a piñata and tons of kids swirling around, among school friends, neighbours and cousins.
 So for anyone who would say that “the children won’t even remember”, I am here to tell them that they sure will, and even when they are too small, they will one day look at the photos and know how much care was taken into celebrating them.

 Where to host a child’s birthday in the Netherlands

 Anyhow, in my search for places and ideas to host birthday parties for children, here are a few of the places that meet my requisites.

-- You can also look into the playground and community centers in your area, but these need to be booked in advance and often there is a priority depending on the postcode.
+You can also look into the playground and community centres in your area, but these need to be booked in advance and often there is a priority depending on the postcode.
 I am referring to places like Cantaloupe Speeltuin, petting farms like Rusthout in Voorburg or Maredijk in Leiden.

 How do you plan on celebrating your child’s birthday in the Netherlands and how are children parties celebrated in your country?
 Are you trying to recreate those memories and traditions with your kids?
 Let us know in the comments!